mhahsler/arules/docs/measures.md

 ## Phi Correlation Coefficient {#phi}
 **Reference:** @arules:Tan:2004

-The correlation coefficient between the transactions containing X and Y represented as two binary vectors.
+The [Phi correlation coefficient](https://en.wikipedia.org/wiki/Phi_coefficient) between the transactions containing X and Y represented as two binary vectors.
 Phi correlation is equivalent to Pearson's Product Moment Correlation Coefficient $\rho$ with 0-1 values and related to the [chi-squared test statistics](#chi-squared) for $2 \times 2$ contingency tables.